MintMCP

 Obot approach:

-MintMCP can reduce authentication setup work compared to more manual approaches.
+MintMCP can reduce authentication setup and runtime operations compared to more manual approaches.

 Ensuring Enterprise SLAs and High Availability